Saturday, June 22, 2024

 Eliminate bans on large capacity magazines

-Eliminate bans on waiting periods
+Eliminate waiting periods

 Eliminate bans on public carry of guns